rickyHong/1Qbit-QEMIST-repl/README.md

 ### Installation from source
 To install OpenQEMIST from source, simply clone the GitHub repo and add the package to your ``PYTHONPATH``.
-The dependencies for running the project are the Microsoft .NET Core SDK, IQ#, and qsharp packages; pyscf; numpy; and scipy.
+The dependencies for running the project are the Microsoft .NET Core SDK, IQ#, and qsharp packages as well as pyscf, numpy, and scipy.
 The most current list of dependencies, as well as dependencies for building the documentation can be found in the [Dockerfile](./docker_images/Dockerfile).

 ## Getting started